 from library to the canvas).

-#3 Updated by Chad Berkley about 14 years ago
+#3 Updated by Chad Berkley over 14 years ago

 One reason this is messed up is that the Semantic Type Editor (STE) creates

 properties with the naming scheme "semTypeX" where X is a number.
 The agreed